The Dogana, San Giorgio, Citella, from the Steps of the Europa

 The Dogana, San Giorgio, Citella, from the Steps of the Europa is an oil on canvas landscape painting by the British artist J.M.W.
 Turner, from 1842.

 History

 It features a panorama of central Venice, then part of the Austrian Empire, which was a popular subject for Turner and other British painters such as Clarkson Stanfield and Edward William Cooke during the period.
 It depicts a view from the Hotel Europa where Turner sometimes stayed during his visits.
 The work was displayed at the Royal Academy Exhibition of 1842 at the National Gallery in London.
-The painting was acquired by the art collector Robert Vernon the same year and was donated to the nation in 1847.
+The painting was acquired by the art collector Robert Vernon the same year and was donated to the nation in 1847 as part of the Vernon Gift.
 It is now in the collection of the Tate Britain in Pimlico.